Midgard, le monde des Hommes dans la mythologie nordique

 50,00€

-The basic structure of the levels is the tree of life, called Yggdrasil (Old Norse Mímameiðr).
-Yggdrasil is a tree with no known origin, and it exists outside of time, and thus, it will also survive the Ragnarök.
-The nine kingdoms are spread across different levels of the tree, residing in its roots, branches and crown.
+The basic structure of the levels is the tree of life, called Yggdrasil (in Old Norse Mímameiðr).
+Yggdrasil is a tree with no known origin, and it exists outside of time, and therefore, it will also survive Ragnarök.
+The nine realms are spread across different levels of the tree, residing in its roots, branches, and crown.

-• Asgard (Old Norse Ásgarðr) is the kingdom of the Aesir (Old Norse Æsir).
+• Asgard (Old Norse Ásgarðr) is the realm of the Aesir (Old Norse Æsir).

-• Alfheim (Old Norse Álfheimr) is also known as the "House of the Light Elves".
+• Alfheim (Old Norse Álfheimr) is also known as the "Home of the Light Elves."

 • Midgard (Old Norse Miðgarðr) is the realm of humans (garden/middle earth).

-• Jotunheim (Old Norse Jötunheimr) is the world of the giants (Old Norse Jötunn).
+• Jotunheim (Old Norse Jötunheimr) is the world of giants (Old Norse Jötunn).

 • Nidavellir (Old Norse Niðavellir) / Svartalfheim (Old Norse Svartálfaheimr) is the land of dwarves and dark elves.